 Another area of consideration is relationships.
 Some individuals seem to have solid, healthy relationships, created easily.
-Some just work at relationships, and others would rather avoid them as much as possible.
+Some just work on relationships, and others would rather avoid them as much as possible.
 Which description fits your lifestyle and personality?
-We can ask ourselves if we need better skills in this area by noticing the feedback that we receive or if we have a pretty good balance that fits who we are now.
-Realize that we all change as we live our lives.
+We can ask ourselves if we need better skills in this area by noticing the Feedback we receive or having a pretty good balance that fits who we are now.
+Please realize that we all change as we live our lives.

-We are not always exactly like we are right now; in fact, by reading this blog post you’re changing your thoughts, outlook, and disposition.
-Working with feedback as it applies to relationships can be one of the most difficult aspects of life, and for many of us, families raise that difficulty so much that we require help and intervention at times.
-How can you make an effort to notice feedback that you’re receiving?
-It may be unspoken, the subtle things that you notice about how you interact with others?
+We are not always exactly like we are right now; in fact, you’re changing your thoughts, outlook, and disposition by reading this blog post.
+Working with Feedback as it applies to relationships can be one of the most challenging aspects of life, and for many of us, families raise that difficulty so much that we require help and intervention at times.
+How can you make an effort to notice the Feedback you’re receiving?
+The subtle things that you see about how you interact with others?

 What application may it have to make you better as a person?
 We are all on a journey and working to be the best we can be and help others.
 By working to improve ourselves, we inspire others to do the same.
 Enjoy the journey!